Patrice O'Neal: Stand-up comedy

 O'Neal performed his first stand-up in October 1992 at Estelle's in Boston.
 He had attended an open-mic night at the venue the week prior to his debut where he heckled a performer, who in turn challenged him to try stand-up himself.
 Comedian Dane Cook witnessed one of O'Neal's earliest sets and noted his "gentle-giant appeal ... he already had an edge, but he was a little more vulnerable".
 O'Neal developed his act in the Boston area for the next six years, where his earlier performances were done under the name Bruiser O'Neal.
 In the mid-1990s, he met comedian and later close friend Jim Norton.

 In 1998, O'Neal relocated to New York City, working regular spots at the Comedy Cellar.
 In early 1998, he took part in the fourth annual US Comedy Arts Festival in Aspen, Colorado.
 He then moved to Los Angeles in the hopes of finding greater fame: "I tap danced like you wouldn't believe ... trying to get something."
 O'Neal ignored demands from club owners to change his confrontational act and struggled to earn enough money.
 He was "essentially thrown out of America" and accepted offers to perform in the UK, first by English stand-up John Simmit for a part on his Upfront Comedy circuit.
 O'Neal worked hard to gain the respect of his peers, recalling that it took several months "for them to go 'okay, this guy's not playing around'".
 By mid-1999, he had headlined a comedy tour of Australia.
 Between 2000 and 2002, he performed stand-up across Europe, including spots at the Black International Comedy Awards in London and in Edinburgh with comedians Lewis Schaffer and Rich Vos.

 In 2006 and 2007, O'Neal joined Opie and Anthony's Traveling Virus Comedy Tour, playing large arenas across the US.

 In 2010, O'Neal recorded his first and only hour special for Comedy Central, Elephant in the Room.
-It originated after comedian Dave Attel had praised O'Neal's material to his manager, who entered discussions with the network about producing one.
+It originated after comedian Dave Attell had praised O'Neal's material to his manager, who entered discussions with the network about producing one.
 Despite O'Neal being adamant on filming in Washington, D.C., the network wanted it recorded in New York City and O'Neal eventually agreed.
 The special premiered on February 19, 2011, with an uncut version released on CD and DVD three days later.
 O'Neal promoted the special with an interview on Late Night with Jimmy Fallon, his first network television appearance in four years.